 Olufemi Vaughan, (co-author) "Muslim Women Rights in Northern Nigeria," Woodrow Wilson International Center for Scholars (Africa Program Occasional Papers) 2015, pp. 1-7.

 Olufemi Vaughan, "Chieftaincy Politics and Social Relations in Nigeria," Journal of Commonwealth and Comparative Politics, 29, 3, 1991, pp. 308-327.

 Olufemi Vaughan, "Communalism, Legitimation, and Party Politics at the Grassroots: The case of the Yoruba," International Journal of Politics, Culture and Society, 7, 3, 1994, pp. 419-440.

 Olufemi Vaughan, "The Politics of Global Marginalization," Journal of Asian and African Studies, 29, 3-4,1994, pp. 186-204.

 Olufemi Vaughan, "Les Chefs Traditionnels Face au Pouvior Politique" Politique Africaine, 32, 1988, pp. 44-56.

 Scholarly and Professional Activities

-Senior Editor, Oxford Research Encyclopedia of Methods, Sources, and Historiography in African History
+Associate Editor, Oxford Research Encyclopedia in African History, Oxford University Press

-Member, Advisory Board, Africa Program, Woodrow Wilson International Center for Scholar
+Member, Advisory Board, Africa Program, Woodrow Wilson International Center for Scholars